eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/a-privacy-risks-and-mitigations.md

 #### 6.1.1 Requirements to be added (likely) to Topic 10/23

 ##### REQUIREMENT 1

 A PID Provider, Attestation Provider, or Wallet Provider SHALL ensure that all PID, attestation or WUA unique elements, including at least

 - the salt used for hashing every attribute,

 - the hash values of all attributes,

 - the attestation identifier or index used for revocation purposes (if applicable),

 - the attestation public key used for device binding and User binding,

 - the value of the Attestation Provider signature,
+- the value of the Attestation Provider signature,

 have values that are unique across all PIDs, attestations, or WUAs issued by that Provider.